AvolitesLtd/TitanManual/docs/effects/shape-generator.md

 both shapes would reach full at the same time.

 >   After adjusting offset or phase, it is useful to **Restart** the shape so
     you can see how it will look when fired from a cue.
+Press <Keys.SoftKey>Restart Shapes</Keys.SoftKey>
-Press \[Restart Shapes\] on the shape Edit menu.
+    on the shape Edit menu.

 Shape Direction
 ---------------

-The \[Direction\] softkey opens a menu allowing you to set a direction for the shape.
+The <Keys.SoftKey>Direction</Keys.SoftKey> softkey opens a menu allowing you to set a direction for the shape.
 If you have defined a
 [2D layout for the group](../controlling-fixtures/fixture-groups.md#fixture-order-and-fixture-layout-in-groups)
 this allows you to have shapes that visibly